-Launching in late 2014, the MMS mission will use a formation of four identical spacecraft to investigate how the Sun’s and Earth’s magnetic fields interact, transferring energy in the process known as magnetic reconnection.
+Launched in 2015, the MMS mission uses a formation of four identical spacecraft to investigate how the Sun’s and Earth’s magnetic fields interact, transferring energy in the process known as magnetic reconnection.
 In order to show the interaction between the spacecraft and their highly eccentric orbit, a high-resolution model provided by NASA animator Walter Feimer was reduced to a more manageable model suitable for rendering multiple visible copies.
 The majority of the work for this project was cleaning up conversion errors which occur between modeling programs.

 Collaborator: Walter Feimer, producer, NASA/GSFC IRC Personnel: Tyler Chase, Animator